-Pins are meant to keep fabric in place while cutting or sewing; you can buy the all metal kind or the ones with colored head: just pay attention to choose the glass head ones versus the plastic head (that will melt on your fabric the first time you’ll press above them with your iron!)
+Pins are meant to keep the fabric in place while cutting or sewing; you can buy the all-metal kind or the ones with colored head: just pay attention to choose the glass head ones versus the plastic head (that will melt on your fabric the first time you’ll press above them with your iron!)
 There are different sized pins both in length and thickness, to start just choose the regular ones!
 To collect your pins, you can use a repurposed box/can/jar or create a nice pincushion, better if it has a built-in sharpening feature!

 5. Iron and Water Sprayer

 Pressing while sewing makes the difference between homemade and handmade!
 Check my How-To Press list of tips, if you are still thinking that you can skip this step!
 I would add to this point: iron cloth (a simple white cotton fabric scrap to put between iron and fabric), iron board and, as soon as you can, add some Fancy Pressing Tool DIY: Tailor’s Ham, Sausage Roll and Pressing Glove: easy to do, lifesaver and money saver!